-Wear eye protection

-Battery acid is very corrosive and caustic.
-Wear protective gloves and eye protection!

-Fires, sparks, naked lights and smoking are prohibited!
+0 Wear eye protection \bigtriangleup Battery acid is very corrosive and caustic.
+Wear protective gloves and eye protection! \otimes Fires, sparks, open flames and smoking are prohibited!
 A highly explosive mixture of gases is released when the battery is under charge.

-Keep children away from acid and batteries!
+6 Keep children away from acid and batteries!